 The neoprene material is quite thick on the front and sides of the sleeve.
 On the rear, the material is significantly thinner and is semi-translucent when stretched.
 This is designed to allow heat to escape from the back of the leg.
 The armor patch is so thick that air doesn't really pass through from the front.
 Again, let's remember that these pads were designed with gravity-fed endeavors in mind.
 This riding style doesn't rely heavily on serious amounts of pedaling or sustained climbs.
 Yes, these pads are warm and toasty, but we don't think that's a huge deal.

-Throughout rigorous testing, we observed no signs of premature wear or breakdown.
+The Raid knee pads appear to be a well-made and durable product.
 The stitching remained intact, and there were no areas that appear to be destined for failure.
 However, based on years of testing knee pads, we can express a little bit of concern over the fabric finish on the front of the Raid.
 This soft fabric can be problematic when dragged across rocky or gravelly trails at high speed.
 Harder materials such as plastic can more easily withstand high-speed crashes without ripping/tearing.
 This is the tradeoff with D3O or soft-armored pads.
 At the end of the day, we feel that soft and plush, yet protective, padding is the bee's knees, even if it is a little more prone to ripping or tearing.

 The Troy Lee Designs Raid Knee Guards are a high-quality and protective set of knee pads.
 High levels of protection are paired with an impressive level of fit and comfort.
 And, for such a burly set of knee pads, they still offer respectable levels of pedal-friendliness.
 Make no mistake, these are not the best knee pads for multi-hour rides with thousands of feet of climbing.
 That said, gravity fiends and enduro riders who aren't afraid of a little extra bulk will dig these pads.